mupif/mupif/doc/source/userman.rst

 individual requests.

-The status of the application server can be monitored on-line from any computer (provided you have established ssh connection to server) using tools/jobManStatus.py monitor.
+The status of the application server can be monitored on-line from any computer using tools/jobManStatus.py monitor.
 To start monitoring, run e.g. the following command::

-   $ python3 jobManStatus.py -j Mupif.JobManager@Example -n 127.0.0.1*
+   $ python3 jobManStatus.py -j Mupif.ModelServer@Example -n 127.0.0.1*

-The -j option specifies the jobmanager name (as registered in pyro nameserver), -h determines the hostname where jobmanager runs, -p determines the port where jobmanager is listening, -n is hostname of the nameserver, -r is the nameserver port, -k allows to set PYRO hkey, -t enforces the ssh tunnelling, and -u determines the username to use to establish ssh connection on the server, see :numref:`fig-screen-jobman-test`.
+The -j option specifies the jobmanager name (as registered in pyro nameserver), -h determines the hostname where jobmanager runs, -p determines the port where jobmanager is listening, -n is hostname of the nameserver, see :numref:`fig-screen-jobman-test`.

 .. _fig-screen-jobman-test:
 .. figure:: img/screen-jobman-test.png